 What Is a Master Budget?

-The master budget is a one-year budget planning document for the firm encompassing all other budgets.
-It coincides with the fiscal year of the firm and may be broken down into quarters and further into months.
-If the firm plans for the master budget are to be an ongoing document, rolling from year to year, then normally a month is added to the end of the budget to facilitate planning.
-This is called continuous budgeting.
+A strategic plan usually forms the basis for an organization's various budgets, which all come together in the master budget.
+It usually coincides with the fiscal year of the firm and can be broken down into quarters and further into months.
+If the firm plans for the master budget to roll from year to year, then it would usually add an extra month to the end of the budget to facilitate planning.
+It is called continuous budgeting.

 The first schedule to develop is the sales budget, which is based on the sales forecast.
 The sales budget is not usually the same as the sales forecast but is adjusted based on managerial judgment and other data.

 The second schedule for budget planning is the production schedule.
-After determining the number of sales the company expects to make in the next year, then the company budgets how many sales in units the company has to make in order to meet the sales budget and meet ending inventory requirements.
+The company must determine the number of sales the company expects to make in the next year.
+Then, it must budget how many sales in units it needs to make to meet the sales budget and meet-ending inventory requirements.
 Most companies have an ending inventory they want to meet every month or quarter so that they don't stock out.

 The ending finished goods inventory budget is necessary to complete the cost of goods sold budget and the balance sheet.
 This budget assigns a value to every unit of product produced based on raw materials, direct labor, and overhead.

-The selling and administrative expense budget deals with non-manufacturing costs such as freight or supplies.
+The selling and administrative expense budget deal with non-manufacturing costs such as freight or supplies.

 The budget for capital expenditures contains budgetary figures for the large, expensive fixed assets for the business firm.